takakobem/github-release-example/README.md

 ### Run workflow

-You can run the workflow by,
+You can run the workflow in `Actions` > `Create a release pull-request` like the following,

 ![Run workflow](./assets/img/Screenshot_2023-09-24_at_19.09.28.png)